 - Rinse loofah after - Prevents cleaner/grime buildup

 Designate different loofahs for different areas: one for kitchen, one for bathroom.
+Learn how to size loofah for different surfaces.
 This prevents cross-contamination and helps each last longer since they're used less frequently.

 Cleaning Loofah Care